omnetpp/omnetpp/samples/dyna/README.txt

 They can also be seen in the object tree in the main window -- just open the "server" node in the tree.

-Note that the modelled protocol (CONN_REQ, CONN_ACK, etc) is rather a "metaphor" of a transport-level protocol than a model of any existing protocol.
-(For one thing, it doesn't contain three-way handshake, a proper retransmission scheme etc.) It serves only demonstation purposes.
+Note that the modeled protocol (CONN_REQ, CONN_ACK, etc) is rather a "metaphor" of a transport-level protocol than a model of any existing protocol.
+(For one thing, it doesn't contain three-way handshake, a proper retransmission scheme etc.) It serves only demonstration purposes.

 The module types are:
   Client: